SCLOUD-PTE-LTD/docs/private-cloud/user-guide/nat.md

 - Status: refers to the status of the current SNAT rule, including Creating, Active, and Deleted.
 - Creation Time: refers to the creation time of the current SNAT rule.

-The action items on the list refer to the operations on a single SNAT rule, including modification and deletion, and the SNAT rule can be searched and filtered through the search box, supporting fuzzy search.
+The action items on the list refer to the operations on a single SNAT rule, including modification and deletion, and the SNAT rule can be searched and filtered through the search box, supporting approximate search .
 At the same time, to facilitate the maintenance of resources by tenants, SNAT rules can be deleted in batches.

 ### Modifying SNAT Rules
 If a user modifies the public IP address of an SNAT rule, the rule takes effect immediately after the rule is modified, and the source address of the current rule uses the new public IP address as an egress to access the Internet.
 As shown in the following figure: